inem/make-handbook/modern-make-handbook-en.md

 <div style="page-break-after: always;"></div>
 ## 12. Advanced scripting

-Another day DevOps team announces that for now on each feature branch will be deployed to a separate staging server.
+Another day the DevOps team announces that from now on each feature branch will be deployed to a separate staging server.

 Sounds great, but now for all our staging-related shortcuts we have to specify additional variable – URL of the server: